reilabs/llvm-to-cairo/docs/ALU Design.md

 feature of the architecture.
 We have evaluated the following choices:

-- The Cairo language already has 32 bit `usize`, so we can follow this approach, making `usize` and `isize` also 32 bit,
+- The Cairo language already has 32 bit `usize`, so we can follow this approach, making `usize` and `isize` also 32 bit.
+This approach was rejected for the lack of the strong rationale behind Cairo's choice of this particular width.
+It does not seem to correspond with any feature of the platform architecture.
 - The architecture's natural word size is 252 bit, being the length of the field element.
-It may be reasonable to set `usize` and `isize` length to 252 bit,
+It may be reasonable to set `usize` and `isize` length to 252 bit.
 - 256 bit is the next power-of-2 after 252.
 Having `usize` and `isize` 256 bit long leaves 4 extra
   bits that may be used to keep some metadata.

 Ultimately the size of `usize` and `isize` has been decided to be 64 bits, which is neither of the above possibilities.
 This length is a consequence of using the `aarch64-unknown-none-softfloat` target triple.
 The choice of the triple determines the length of the pointer which in turn determines the length of `usize`.
+This specific triple has been chosen for its soft float support and no host operating system.
+The pointer length is just one of its parameters we accept at this stage of the project.
 This target triple is a temporary choice before a custom target triple is proposed.
-It has been chosen for its soft float support and no host operating system.
-The pointer length is just one of its parameters we accept at this stage of the project.
+When designing our custom triple, it is possible that the choice of `usize` and `isize` width will be reevaluated and possibly changed to match the width of the field element.

 Summing up, we expect to see in the IR integers of the following lengths: 1, 8, 16, 32, 64 and 128 bits.
 Specifically, do not intend to add operations over arbitrary-width integers.